 Once you have paid the Total Out-Of-Pocket cost (TrOOP) $7,400, you move out of the coverage gap phase and into the Catastrophic phase.
-You will pay 5% of your drug’s retail cost during this phase.
+During this phase, you will pay 5% of your drug’s retail cost.

 Part D Late Enrollment Penalty (LEP)

 With Medicare Part D, it’s recommended to take drug coverage.
 Part D coverage isn’t mandatory.
 Suppose you’re eligible for prescription coverage and don’t have coverage.

 In that case, you’ll receive a penalty later in life when you decide to start a Medicare prescription drug plan unless you’ve had continuous coverage.

 What if I’m not currently taking any prescriptions?

 A common topic is, “I don’t take prescriptions.
 I don’t want to pay for something I am not using.”

 While this is a compelling argument, no one wants to pay for something to pay for it.
 It’s essential to understand the value of why you should take one.

 What happens if mid-year, your doctor needs to add a medication?
 As we mentioned earlier, we don’t get healthier with age.
 It’s more likely that we’ll need coverage in the future than we won’t.